Andrew Cuomo to Testify Before House COVID-19 Subcommittee

 The comptroller experienced delays during the audit, with requests for information “languishing at times for months,” the report stated.

-“Further, department officials frequently would not answer our questions posed during scheduled meetings, and instead asked us to submit our questions in writing afterward, to be answered at a later date,” the report said.
+“Further, department officials frequently would not answer our questions posed during scheduled meetings, and instead asked us to submit our questions in writing afterward, to be answered at a later date,” the report reads.

 In March, the subcommittee subpoenaed Cuomo to testify about the nursing home deaths.